zarf-dev/zarf/adr/0022-dev-cmd.md

 3. Debug any create errors and resolve by editing `zarf.yaml` and repeating step 2
 4. Run `zarf init` to initialize the cluster
 5. Deploy the package with `zarf package deploy <tarball>`
-6. Debug any deploy errors and resolve by editing `zarf.yaml` and repeating step 5
+6. Debug any deploy errors and resolve by editing `zarf.yaml` and repeating step 2 or 5

 If there are deployment errors, the common pattern is to reset the cluster (ex: `k3d cluster delete && k3d cluster create`) and repeat steps 4-6.
 Re-initializing the cluster, recreating the package, and redeploying the package is tedious and time consuming; especially when the package is large or the change was small.